Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Methods and results
 ^^^^^^^^^^^^^^^^^^^

-The synthetic lake levels were created for a three year period. all other boundary conditions were set at the steady state (mean of optimised period) values.
+The synthetic lake levels were created for a three year period.
+All other boundary conditions were set at the steady state (mean of optimised period) values.
 The synthetic lake levels were then applied to the model and the results were extracted at the indicator boundary points.
 Finally we compared these scenarios to the base sin fit to the observed ISO weekly mean lake levels

-The sections below so some key figures for the various lake level scenarios.
+The sections below show some key figures for the various lake level scenarios.
 Many more figures for each scenario are available in the `low lake level results <Scenarios/low_lake_scenarios/0_results>`_ folder.
 Scenarios/low_lake_scenarios/0_results/lake_drop/comp_plots/hds_monitoring.png